CiscoDevNet/intersight-tfb-iks/README.md

 7. You will open the workspace "sb_globalvar" in TFCB and queue a plan manually.
 This will populate the global variables that will be used by the other TFCB workspaces.

-8. You will add the following variables to the workspace "sb_iks":
+8. You will add the following variables to the workspace "sb_iks" and flag it as sensitive:

 api_key = "Intersight API key"